mgondan/rswipl/README.md

 # rswipl: Embed SWI-Prolog into an R package

+_Matthias Gondan, Universität Innsbruck, Austria_

+Supported by the Erasmus+ programme of the European Commission, 2019-1-EE01-KA203-051708

 The purpose of this package is to embed SWI-Prolog into an R library, such that other packages can link to the SWI-Prolog runtime without the need to install the program on their computer.
 This R package is *not* meant to